thejpster/website/content/blog/blog-2024-06-28/index.md

 date = "2023-06-14"
 +++

 You can now buy Neotron Pico boards direct from Elecrow.
 See <https://www.elecrow.com/neotron-pico-rev-1-1-assembled.html>.
 I have very limited stocks, and they are priced at $99 each, for a PCB with all components fitted except the RP2040 and the CR2023 coin-cell.
-Just add SD Card, Monitor and Keyboard.
+It's Open Source hardware and there's loads of detail on the [Github page](https://github.com/neotron-compute/neotron-pico).

 I also wrote a ['MOD' file](https://en.wikipedia.org/wiki/MOD_(file_format)) parser.
 This is the native music format for the program [ProTracker](https://en.wikipedia.org/wiki/Protracker), which ran on the Commodore Amiga.
 That machine had hardware support for playing four 8-bit samples at a programmable sample-rate (effectively at some integer fraction of the machine's main system clock speed).
 A ProTracker song is comprised of a song, which is a list of patterns to play.
 Each pattern contains 64 lines, and each line states whether to start playing a sample on each of the four channels, or not, and if so at what frequency and with which effect (pitch slide, volume slide, etc).